openjusticeok/spi-2023/README.md

   )
 ```

-All we've really done here is classify the vehicle data in each citation into clean groups.
+In addition to adding variables like `year`, all we've really done here is classify the vehicle data in each citation into clean groups.
 For example, instead of "TOYA" / "TOYT", it just says "Toyota" now.
-We've also classified the Ford F-150 as a "Pickup", the Toyta Camry as a "Sedan", etc. We've been able to do this for the vast majority of our ~550k citations in our data from 2011 through 2017, all using the `mutate()` and `case_when()` functions.
+We've also classified the Ford F-150 as a "Pickup", the Toyta Camry as a "Sedan", etc. We've been able to do this for the vast majority of the ~550k citations in our data from 2011 through 2017, all using the `mutate()` and `case_when()` functions.

+At this point, the relevant columns are cleaned up, and we have a good sense of what data are missing.
+I think we're finally ready to start answering our research question!
+Because tables are no fun and I'm sick of looking at them, let's do it by making some graphs instead.
+We'll use our good friend the `{ggplot2}` package to do so.

+## Data Analysis in RStudio -- analyzing and graphing your data

 ---